superbrothers/kubernetes-docs/kubectl_run.md

       --hostport int                   The host port mapping for the container port.
 To demonstrate a single-machine container. (default -1)
       --image string                   The image for the container to run.
       --image-pull-policy string       The image pull policy for the container.
 If left empty, this value will not be specified by the client and defaulted by the server
+  -k, --kustomize string               Process a kustomization directory.
+This flag can't be used together with -f or -R.
   -l, --labels string                  Comma separated labels to apply to the pod(s).
 Will override previous values.
       --leave-stdin-open               If the pod is started in interactive mode or with stdin, leave stdin open after the first attach completes.
 By default, stdin will be closed after the first attach completes.
       --limits string                  The resource requirement limits for this container.
 For example, 'cpu=200m,memory=512Mi'.
 Note that server side components may assign limits depending on the server configuration, such as limit ranges.